Public sector work combined with a great work-life balance keeps the bunch at Bevan Brittan smiling.

 The application form

-A level grades matter: the firm wants applicants who have attained 300 UCAS points.
+A level grades matter: the firm wants applicants who have attained a minimum of ABB (with flexibility depending on experience/circumstances).
 A 2:1 is also essential.
-Alternatively (if you don't meet these criteria), the firm is keen to accept your application if you have at least three years' commercial experience.
+Alternatively (if you do not meet these criteria), the firm is keen to accept your application if you have at least three years' commercial experience.